Mushroom Mania 2025

 (Beginner to intermediate) Learn how to use agar plates for growing out spores into cultures and eventually isolating those to grow out or preserve long term.
 Explore taking tissue cultures from wild mushrooms and how to clean and isolate those cultures for use.
 Folkish Farms will go over everything from start to finish.

-Animated Short: 12 minutes All Ages Mush-Mush giveaways!
+Animated Short: 12 minutes

 Director: Joeri Christiaen